MicrosoftDocs/SupportArticles-docs/Office/Client/project/error-accessing-project-web-app.md

 ## Cause

-1. You haven't been granted permissions to the root PWA site or given group permissions.
+1. You don't have permissions to the root PWA site or given group permissions.
 2. Project Online was added to your tenant after SharePoint Online was already provisioned, so no one has access to PWA.

 ## Resolution